Learn from the experts

 Alexander Warren’s inspirational personal reflections will ensure your learning remains grounded in the experiences of young people and their families.

-£95 per person for practitioners.
-Four places at each session will be available at a reduced rate of £48 for parents and carers.
+A limited number of free places at each session will be available for parents and carers.

 *Please note – this training is delivered over two days (2 x 3 hour sessions), so it is essential that you can attend both sessions.